spikeheap/cv/cv_data/_roles/2015_slate_horse.md

 # FIXME: the day portion of both dates isn't right
 start_date: 2015-01-01
 ---
-Offering Interim CTO services, project-based contract development and consultancy with a focus on software quality, testing, and empowering developers.
+Interim CTO and project-based contract development consultancy with a focus on software quality, testing, and empowering developers.